-Diffuse acts like a simple genetic (autosomal) pattern trait, but unlike other traits, it isn't always recessive.
+Diffusion acts like a simple genetic pattern trait, but unlike other traits, it isn't always recessive.
 The amount of expression of this pattern can vary widely between "het" specimens.
-Some appear normal, some almost fully express the diffuse pattern.
+Some appear normal, some almost fully express the diffused pattern.
 Even the most extreme-looking hets generally do not express the "blurred" side pattern, and they will show traces of rectangular markings on the edges of the belly.
-Many breeders have also observed that in full clutches of known hets, male hets will show much more of the traits than the female hets.
-The differences may be obvious enough to identify males and females by looking at their patterns.